 Data

-Given the complexity and computational intensity of ResStock, the best pathway for professionals and researchers to use ResStock successfully is use pre-created results, rather than running ResStock themselves.
+Given the complexity and computational intensity of ResStock, the best pathway for professionals and researchers to use ResStock successfully is to use pre-created results, rather than running ResStock themselves.
 This section provides information about accessing ResStock results and links to published datasets.

 Published Datasets

 These datasets explore the annual and timeseries energy consumption of the U.S. residential building stock at the end-use level.
-Access the webinar recording, webinar slides, and the technical documentation for each dataset as they are available:

 ResStock dataset releases are summarized in the following table with links for accessing the aggregate results.
 Scroll to the right for information on all of the datasets.

-Weather Year AMY 2018 TMY3 TMY3 AMY 2018 AMY 2012 TMY3 AMY 2018 TMY3
+Weather Year AMY 2018 AMY 2018 TMY3 TMY3 AMY 2018 AMY 2012 TMY3 AMY 2018 TMY3

-OEDI Name 2024/
+OEDI Name 2025/

 resstock_amy2018_release_2